Cale Gale: 2013–2017

 For 2013, Gale joined Turner Scott Motorsports as crew chief for rookie driver Brandon Jones in the K&N Pro Series East; he returned to the racetrack as a driver in June at Kentucky Speedway in the Truck Series.

+In 2014 and 2015, Gale competed part-time in the NASCAR Whelen Modified Tour.

 In 2017, Gale ran his first Truck Series race since 2013 at Martinsville Speedway's Texas Roadhouse 200, driving the No. 99 Rheem-sponsored truck for MDM Motorsports.

-Outside of NASCAR
+2022–present

+In 2022, Gale ran one CARS Tour race.

+Gale was set to compete full-time in the CARS Late Model Stock Tour in 2023 with Nelson Motorsports in their No. 22 car, but ended up only running the first three races of the season.

+In 2026, Gale returned to crew chiefing with ThorSport Racing as Ben Rhodes' crew chief on their No. 99 truck starting at Darlington in March.

+Personal life

+Cale is the son of late model driver Claude "Bubba" Gale Jr. His father named him Cale after NASCAR Hall of Famer Cale Yarborough as he was a big fan of his.
+His grandfather, Claude Gale Sr, served in the military.

-Although Gale has not raced in NASCAR since 2017, he has remained involved in the sport, building shocks and consulting for different teams.
-He owns the shock manufacturer and consultant group Velocity Racing Suspensions.
+Gale owns the shock manufacturer and consultant group Velocity Racing Suspensions, building shocks and consulting for different teams.

-Gale also races super late models in the southeast.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)